LDudrey/README-Creator/README.md

   ## Installation

-  npm
+  fjkda

   ## Usage

-  ndla
+  fdkjla

   ## How to Contribute

-  nfdkla
+  fjakl

   ## Tests

-  npm
+  fdjka

   ## Questions

-  Any questions please contact me at: lydia@mgail.com.
-More examples of my work is available at [LDudrey](https://github.com/LDudrey).
+  Any questions please contact me at: fjdla.
+More examples of my work is available at [GitHub](https://github.com/Ldudrey).